ARFZahra/Home_Sales/README.md

 4. Found the  average price of a home per "view" rating having an average home price greater than or equal to $350,000

 Caching for Optimization
-5. Caching the Temporary Table: o Cached the home_sales temporary table to optimize repeated queries.
+5. Caching the Temporary Table: Cached the home_sales temporary table to optimize repeated queries.

-6. Checking Cache Status:
-o Verified if the table was successfully cached.
+6. Checking Cache Status: Verified if the table was successfully cached.

-7. Query Execution on Cached Data: o Re-ran the query to calculate the average price per &quot;view&quot; rating for homes priced $350,000 or more using cached data.
+7. Query Execution on Cached Data: Re-ran the query to calculate the average price per &quot;view&quot; rating for homes priced $350,000 or more using cached data.
 Compared the runtime with the uncached version.

 Data Partitioning
-8. Partitioning by Date Built: o Partitioned the home sales data by the date_built field and saved it in parquet format.
+8. Partitioning by Date Built: Partitioned the home sales data by the date_built field and saved it in parquet format.

-9. Creating a Temporary Table for Partitioned Data: o Created a temporary table from the partitioned parquet data.
+9. Creating a Temporary Table for Partitioned Data: Created a temporary table from the partitioned parquet data.

 10. Executing Queries on Partitioned Data:
 Ran the query to calculate the average price of a home per "view" rating having an average home price greater than or equal to $350,000.
 Determined the runtime and compare it to uncached runtime.
 Compared the runtime to both the cached and uncached versions.

 11. Uncaching the Temporary Table: Uncached the home_sales temporary table to free up memory resources.

 12. Verifying Uncaching:  Verified that the table had been uncached using PySpark commands.